Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Abstract

 \section{Abstract}

-We demonstrate that discontinuous shear thickening (DST) can take place even in a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles.
-The results which demonstrate this fact are obtained using the Lubrication-Friction Discrete Element Method.
-Our simulation indicates that DST can be observed for lower densities if the inertia of suspended particles and their softness are both of a marked nature.
-We also confirm that the DST behavior is effectively approximated by the kinetic theory under these conditions without consideration of hydrodynamic interactions.
+{ We demonstrate that discontinuous shear thickening (DST) can occur even in moderately dense, inertial suspensions of hydrodynamically interacting, frictionless soft particles.
+Using the Lubrication-Friction Discrete Element Method, our simulations reveal that DST can emerge at lower particle densities, provided that both the inertia of the suspended particles and their softness are sufficiently pronounced.
+Furthermore, we show that, under these conditions, the DST behavior obtained from the simulation qualitatively agrees with that predicted by kinetic theory, even without accounting for hydrodynamic interactions.
+These findings expand the understanding of DST in soft particle systems and highlight the importance of particle inertia and softness in controlling rheological behavior. }